Arabic coffee

-Arabic coffee, known in Arabic as qahwa (قهوة), is a version of the brewed coffee of Coffea arabica beans.
-Most Arab countries throughout the Middle East have developed distinct methods for brewing and preparing coffee.
-Cardamom is an often-added spice, but it can alternatively be served plain or with sugar.
+Arabic coffee, known in Arabic as qahwa (قهوة), is a family of brewed coffee made from Coffea arabica beans.
+Most Arab countries throughout the Middle East developed distinct methods for brewing and preparing coffee.
+Cardamom is an often-added spice, but it can also be served plain or with sugar.

 Arabic coffee is bitter and usually served without sugar.
 It is typically brewed in a dallah or cezve, and served in a small cup decorated with a pattern, known as a finjān.
 Culturally, Arabic coffee is served during family gatherings or when receiving guests, with its preparation reflecting local customs.

-There are several different styles of brewing Arabic coffee, depending on regional traditions and personal preference.
-Unlike Turkish coffee, it is less standardized, with many variations in spices, brewing techniques, coffee pots, roast levels, and grind sizes.

 Arabic coffee originated in Greater Yemen, beginning in the port city of Mokha in Yemen and eventually travelling to Mecca in Hejaz, Egypt, the Levant, and then, in the mid-16th century, to Turkey and from there to Europe where coffee eventually became popular as well.
-Arabic coffee is an Intangible Cultural Heritage of Arab states confirmed by UNESCO.
-Every year on March 3, Yemenis celebrate the "Yemeni Coffee Day," a national festival to encourage coffee cultivation.
+Arabic coffee is an Intangible Cultural Heritage of Arab states, confirmed by UNESCO.
+Every year on 3 March, Yemenis celebrate the "Yemeni Coffee Day," a national festival to encourage coffee cultivation.